digitallawyer/openlegaldictionary/_definitions/cognitor.md

 ---
 title: Cognitor
 permalink: "/definitions/cognitor.html"
 body: In the Roman law.
-An ad-vocate or defender ln a private cause; one who defended the cause of person who was present.
+An ad-vocate or defender in a private cause; one who defended the cause of person who was present.
 Calvin.
 Lex.
 Jurid
 published_at: '2018-07-07'
 layout: post